How To Prevent Diabetes (Type 2)

 Incorporating more healthy foods into one’s diet along with avoiding unhealthy choices can make a huge difference in one’s overall health and wellness.
 Some tips for healthier eating include:

-Skip unhealthy food choices as much as possible: These include fatty foods, heavily processed foods, foods with high sugar content, etc.
+- Skip unhealthy food choices as much as possible: These include fatty foods, heavily processed foods, saturated fats, foods with high sugar content, etc. Instead opt for healthy foods, such as unsaturated fats, lean protein, and whole grains.

-Choose healthy options as much as possible: This includes healthy fats, whole grains over refined carbohydrates, and plenty of fruits and vegetables.
+- Choose healthy options as much as possible: This includes healthy fats, such as monounsaturated and polyunsaturated fats, whole grains over refined carbohydrates, lean meats, low fat dairy products, sources of dietary fiber, and plenty of fruits and vegetables. for example, swapping regular pasta for whole wheat pasta may help.

 Note: To learn more about healthy eating, visit this source.